 History is the study of the people, events and patterns that have shaped our world.
 It is very much a living subject, its events and reputations constantly reinterpreted by those who lift the lid on stories of the past.
-It provides the essential transferable skills to navigate and understand our increasingly complex world and connects you more closely to the worlds of our ancestors and the unique struggles of previous generations.
-The minimum requirement is a at GCSE History although you will also need to demonstrate a genuine commitment and appreciation of the subject's requirements at A level.
+It provides the essential and highly valued transferable skills to navigate and understand our increasingly complex world.
+It connects you more closely to the distant worlds of our ancestors and the unique struggles of previous generations.
+The minimum requirement is (6) at GCSE History although you will also need to demonstrate a genuine commitment to and ability to meet the subject's requirements at A level.